SOLIDWORKS PDM Web2 Guide: Server Setup, Accounts, Application Pools & Testing

 1. Create a local admin on the server that will be used as the Web2 account

-2. Log in to the server using the Web2 account (Windows credentials to log in to the server)
+2. Log into the server using the Web2 account (Windows credentials to log into the server)

-3. Log in to the local vault view with the Web2 account
+3. Log into the local vault view with the Web2 account

 4. Browse to a file and preview the file in the local vault view